-Two years ago, I finally decided to part with the ugly plastic box of tools that I'd been carting around since college.
+Not long ago, I finally decided to part with the ugly plastic box of tools that I'd been carting around since college.
 I'd keep the tools, but their carrier needed an upgrade.
-With a limited budget but an unlimited yen for anything that shows some sign of age, I found a vintage turquoise tool box that was both nice to look at and practical.
-When my dad came to visit my apartment a few weeks later, he laughed when he saw my new tool box.
-He had two just like it sitting empty in his workshop, he told me.
+I have a limited budget and I'm partial to anything that shows its age, so when I found a vintage turquoise toolbox I snapped it up.
+When my dad came to visit a few weeks later, he laughed and told me he had two just like it sitting empty in his workshop.
 And I could have them.

-What do the contents of your tool box look like?
+Above: Garden tools needing a home.
+What do the contents of your toolbox look like?
 Show us by uploading a photo in the comment section below.

-Tucked under the couch, it's within reach whenever I embark on a garden or flower project.
-Having all of my gardening supplies in one box now means I don't have to pull out each box searching for the proper tools.
+Above: I keep it under the couch, in easy reach for whenever I embark on a garden or flower project.
+Having all my gardening supplies in one place means I spend less time searching for the proper tools.

-Newest additions to my collection include a Dewit Garden Hand Shovel ($25.90 from Kaufmann Mercantile) and Gardener's Goat Skin Work Gloves ($29 from Womanswork).
-The gloves are soft and supple, and most important, they actually fit my small hands.
-As for the trowel, it's a major step up from the soup spoon I'd been using.
+Above: The newest additions to my collection: a Dewit Garden Hand Shovel (bottom right; $25.90 from Kaufmann Mercantile), a major step up from the soup spoon I'd been using; and Gardener's Goat Skin Work Gloves ($32 from Womanswork).
+The gloves are soft and supple, and most important, they fit my small hands.

-The contents of my tool box are particular to my personal urban gardening needs.
-I had to compromise and keep a few non-gardening specific tools in there too; real estate is a precious thing in 240 square feet.
-Among the tools above is a canvas bag for foraging finds, leather garden gloves, Japanese scissors, pruners, hand drills, a trusty trowel, and various bits of wire, tape, and twine.
-My Victorinox SwissTool ($124 from Swiss Army) is also included, invaluable in a small apartment or anywhere.
+The contents of my tool box are particular to my urban gardening needs.
+Besides the gloves and the trusty trowel, I packed in a canvas bag for foraging finds, Japanese scissors, pruners, hand drills, and various bits of wire, tape, and twine.
+My Victorinox SwissTool ($127.50 from Swiss Army) is invaluable in a small apartment—or anywhere, really.

-The top tray of my tool box holds all of my tiniest tools.
-The pair of pruners above was purchased in a hurry from a neighborhood hardware store when I lived in Providence, Rhode Island.
-The historic building where I did my graduate work has a garden designed by Frederick Law Olmstead and when I got permission to take clippings from the yard's flowering quince, I knew kitchen scissors wouldn't do the trick.
-One day I might upgrade to one of these beautiful options, but for now, this pair is the best tool I have for clipping spring branches.
+Above: The smaller tools go in the top tray, and each one has a story.
+I bought the pruning shears at a hardware store in Providence, Rhode Island.
+The historic building where I did my graduate work has a garden designed by Frederick Law Olmsted, and when I got permission to take clippings from its flowering quince, I knew kitchen scissors wouldn't do the trick.
+One day I might upgrade to one of these beautiful options, but for now, this is my best tool for clipping branches.

-Even though I keep a separate box with craft supplies, I decided to leave some paper scraps and a pen and pencil in the upper tray of this box so that I have them on hand to make labels or jot notes as I work.
+Above: I have another box for craft supplies, but I keep some paper scraps and a pen and pencil in the upper tray of this box for making labels or jotting down notes as I work.

-Below deck, I keep my larger tools like my scissors for flower arranging and my trowel.
-Extra seeds and garden gloves also make their home here.
+Above: Below deck, I keep larger tools like my trowel and scissors for flower arranging.
+Seed packets and garden gloves also make their home here.

-And finally, the dram vials that I sometimes use as small wall vases are also snuggled in the bottom of the box for safekeeping.
+Above: Finally, I tucked the dram vials I use as wall vases safely away in the bottom of the box.

-Any urban gardeners out there?
-What are your must-have tools?
+The rest of you urban gardeners out there: What are your must-have tools?